-So what makes the healthcare industry a promising field?
+So what makes the growing healthcare industry such a promising field?
 According to the Bureau of Labor Statistics, between 2012 and 2022, employment in occupations related to healthcare in the U.S. is projected to increase by 15.6 million new jobs?
 This is likely due, in part, to the fact that baby boomers will be hitting an age where they may require quality healthcare services and facilities.
 Either way, this amounts to a lot of potential employment opportunities.

 When you think of the healthcare industry, you may think of doctors, nurses and other specialists, but the reality is that behind every great hospital is a team of healthcare administrators who help ensure that patients receive the best care possible.